I had a dream.

 I’m pretty sure that was the question.

-I had a piece of notebook paper which was ragged as a note being sent home with a teacher that I had hid in my pockets.
+I had a piece of notebook paper which was ragged as a note being sent home by a teacher that I had hid in my pockets.
 I had one sentence on it.
 I no longer remember what it was.
 But whatever it was, I wanted to forget it.

 The line moved fast, as if we were all just dropping off a letter into the mailbox.
 But as I approached the counter and handed off my paper I was asked, “why?”
 I didn’t really know what to say.
 I smiled, and politely said that I needed to move past it.